rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 And Peter went down to the men and said, I am the one you are looking for.
 What is the reason for your coming? ^1021

-And they said, Cornelius, a centurion, an upright and God - fearing man, who is well spoken of by the whole Jewish nation, was directed by a holy angel to send for you to come to his house and to hear what you have to say. ^1022
+And they said, Cornelius, a centurion, an upright and God-fearing man, who is well spoken of by the whole Jewish nation, was directed by a holy angel to send for you to come to his house and to hear what you have to say. ^1022

-So he invited them in to be his guests.
-The next day he rose and went away with them, and some of the brothers from Joppa accompanied him. ^1023
+So he invited them in to be his guests.The next day he rose and went away with them, and some of the brothers from Joppa accompanied him. ^1023

 And on the following day they entered Caesarea.
 Cornelius was expecting them and had called together his relatives and close friends. ^1024